gordonguthrie/belka-example/README.md

-# Laika Example  🚀🐕
+# Belka Example  🚀🐕

-An example site using the [Laika Gemini Server](https://github.com/gordonguthrie/laika.git)
+An example site using the [Belka Gemini Server](https://github.com/gordonguthrie/belka)

+# A better example

+This example is deliberately the simplest implementation with a dummy router where URLs are processed in a single multi-head function.

+A more sophisticated system would use the [Belka Router](https://github.com/gordonguthrie/bleka-router).

+An example of how that works is given in [Vega and Altair](https://github.com/gordonguthrie/vega_and_altair).

 # How to play with Laika/Laika Example